Oregon says will not defend state ban on gay marriage

 "Now that we have done the hard work of assuring a place on the ballot and moving public opinion, we have the ability to wait for the courts to do the right thing," Oregon United for Marriage campaign manager Mike Marshall said in a statement.

-Should the Supreme Court take up the issue again, it will face a transformed political and legal terrain, Goldberg said.

-"Whenever a case gets to the Supreme Court, the court will see a nation in which gay couples are marrying in many states and where some states no longer feel they can defend the exclusion of gay couples from marriage," Goldberg said.
-"That is a very different landscape from even a year ago."

-(Reporting By Jonathan Kaminsky in Olympia, Washington; Writing by Cynthia Johnston; Editing by Amanda Kwan, Grant McCool and Andre Grenon)
+(Reporting By Jonathan Kaminsky in Olympia, Washington; Writing by Cynthia Johnston; Editing by Amanda Kwan and Grant McCool)